-After the application has been filed, probate law often requires that you must wait approximately 2 weeks before a hearing to determine the necessity to open the Administration of the Estate and/or to recognize the Decedent’s Will as valid is set.
+After the application has been filed, probate law often requires you to wait approximately 2 weeks before a hearing to determine the necessity to open the Administration of the Estate and/or to recognize the Decedent’s Will as valid.

 During the 2-week waiting period, the County Clerk posts a notice at the courthouse that an application has been filed for probate.
 This posting serves as a notice to anyone who might want to contest the Will or administration.
 If someone wants to contest then they have a certain number of days to do that.
 If they fail to file their contest within that period of time, the Court can determine the validity of the will, if there is one, and move forward with an administration.

 Once the waiting period has passed, a hearing will be conducted before the probate Judge.
 The courts will recognize the passing of the individual and either distribute property or appoint an administrator.